 Drawing on the Civil Rights movement for inspiration and tactics, the Gay Rights and Women's Liberation movements accomplished a great deal.
 While their work is by no means finished, each of these movements has made massive strides once difficult to imagine.
 Along with others, I have previously suggested that we atheists can learn a great deal from those that have been successful before us.
 Atheist liberation is possible in the form of an organized atheist movement, and while it will not be easy, nothing worthwhile ever is.

 Comparisons with Civil Rights, Gay Rights, and the Women's Movement make many Christians uncomfortable.
 Given that some Christians still oppose one or more of these movements, this is not surprising.
 But even those progressive to moderate Christians who supported these causes are often reluctant to think of atheists along similar lines.
 To do so would require an admission that we are indeed subject to anti-atheist bigotry and discrimination.
 This naturally puts many Christians on the defensive, conflicting with their desired self-perception.

 Even more important to my mind are the negative reactions many atheists have to the suggestion that atheist liberation is needed.
 I am not claiming that we have it as bad as any of the other groups before their liberation movements.
+Far from it.
 The point is simply that we deserve better than our current circumstances.